kuldeep23907/Top-Level/README.md

 # RSC-WCC Project
 This document is a work-in-progress draft.
-It describes the overall blockchain architecture of an open mutual risk-sharing system of which IBISA would be a simple external user.
+It describes the overall blockchain architecture of an open mutual risk-sharing project based on the same philosophy as IBISA, of which IBISA would be a simple external user.
 The components are (see drawings below):

 1. RSC (Risk-Sharing Community): one blockchain-based risk-sharing community, storing information on farmers, geographical locations of  the plots of field, onboarding date, group membership  (to be confirmed);
 2. WCC (Watcher Collaborative Community): One blockchain-based vegetation loss assessment community, storing monthly information on location of the centre of group, date of assessment, watcher assessing, percentage of loss.